Numeracy Across the Curriculum

 The biggest myth about maths is that it is something that you either can or cannot do.

 But everyone can do maths.
-Neuroscientist Brian Butterworth states that we are all born with the ability to learn the maths skills needed for everyday life.
+Neuroscientist Brian Butterworth points out that we are all born with 'a mathematical brain' - that is the potential to understand and use numbers.

 - Improving Literacy and Numeracy Achievement in Schools (2013)